mparno/fenics-web/source/documentation/doc_1.6.0.rst

 :ref:`The FEniCS Book <book>`, *Automated Solution of Differential Equations by the Finite Element Method*, is a comprehensive (700 pages) book documenting the mathematical methodology behind the FEniCS Project and the software developed as part of the FEniCS Project.
-The FEniCS Tutorial is included as the opening chapter of the FEniCS Book.

 .. raw:: html